ByteSculptor01/beaglebon_drivers/spi_comm/README_spi.md

 ## File Descriptions

-- **spi_Comm.c**: The main source file containing the SPI communication driver code.
+- **spi_comm.c**: The main source file containing the SPI communication driver code.
 - **Makefile**: A makefile to build the kernel module.
 - **README.md**: This README file explaining how to use the driver.